Aggravated Robbery Texas

 Home Invasion Criminal Defense

 If a robbery or aggravated robbery occurs in someone’s home you may hear the term “home invasion” used in the media or by the prosecuting attorney.
 Often these robbery or aggravated robbery charges are coupled with Burglary of a Habitation charges.
 In some instances the prosecuting attorney in Tarrant County may target your case if it falls into this category.
 On many occasions robberies with this alleged fact pattern are difficult cases to work out with a plea agreement.
 You may be in a situation where the government will not make a “plea offer” on the case.
 This situation makes having a skilled criminal defense trial attorney on your side all the more important.
-Cody Cofer has experience trying robbery cases to juries and negotiating these tough robbery charges.
+We have experienced and hard working trial attorneys to defend robbery cases in jury trials and in plea negotiations.
+Our office is located in downtown Fort Worth, Texas.
+Make an appointment to discuss your case, today.

 Possible Penalties for Aggravated Robbery

-Aggravated robbery is a felony of the first degree.
-Which means, even if a person has no criminal history and they are convicted of aggravated robbery they are facing up to 99 years or life in prison and not less than 5 years in a Texas prison and as much as a $10,000 fine.
+Aggravated robbery is a First Degree Felony.
+Which means, even if a person has no criminal history and they are convicted of aggravated robbery they are facing up to 99 years or life in prison.

 Your ability to get any kind of probation if you are convicted of aggravated robbery is very limited.
 To discuss the possibility of getting probation on an aggravated robbery case you should speak with an experienced criminal defense attorney.
 According to Texas Code of Criminal Procedure 42.12 (3)(g) a judge cannot sentence a person to probation (community supervision) if the person is found guilty of aggravated robbery.